What's New in HCQM?

 These numbers will challenge case managers in a variety of care settings because, as experts in care coordination, case management is the doorstep on which the responsibility to establish and maintain the bulk of these services will be placed.
 LTSS providers must be a consistent part of the patient’s healthcare team in order to appropriately transition patients between care settings.

-The payor source also figures into the complexity of care coordination.
-Medicaid pays a lion’s share of LTSS care costs.
-Almost half of the community-living seniors have an LTSS need.11, 12 However, Medicare-insured seniors typically do not have LTSS coverage.
+11, 12 However, Medicare-insured seniors typically do not have LTSS coverage.
 LTSS costs frequently exceed what a patient can afford on top of other personal and household expenses.
-Although institutional care (e.g., nursing facilities, residential care facilities) are the highest cost, the price tag for a home health aide is substantial.11, 12, 13 The following graphic demonstrates a cost comparison.9
+Although institutional care (e.g., nursing facilities, residential care facilities) are the highest cost, the price tag for a home health aide is substantial.

 There are state-to-state variations in service scope and program regulation due, in part, to the fact that LTSS coverage is primarily Medicaid.
 State plans spell out the types of services that its LTSS program(s) covers.
 In addition, LTSS services may also be covered by waiver.
 Under a Medicaid waiver, a state can waive certain Medicaid program requirements.
-This allows the state to provide care for people who might not otherwise be eligible under Medicaid.14 It also allows for the covered population to be strictly defined by the state.
+This allows the state to provide care for people who might not otherwise be eligible under Medicaid.

 There is a degree of federal control exerted over waiver programs because states must submit an application for approval for their program(s).
 States are allowed to develop programs to meet the needs of people who prefer to receive LTSS in their home or community, rather than in an institutional setting.
-Where LTSS is concerned, by 2009, nearly one million individuals across the U.S. were receiving services under HCBS waivers.14
+Where LTSS is concerned, by 2009, nearly one million individuals across the U.S. were receiving services under HCBS waivers.

 In addition to waiver programs, there are other programs which may be leveraged for care delivery.
 The Program of All-Inclusive Care for the Elderly (PACE) is a type of home and community based service (HCBS) providing medical services and supports for everyday living needs of certain elderly individuals, most of whom are dual-eligible (eligible for Medicare and Medicaid).
 Services are provided by an interdisciplinary team of professionals (e.g., primary care physician, nurse, social worker, physical therapist, dietitian, pharmacist).
 Enrollment qualifications restrict who may enter the PACE program.
-There is also a stipulation that a PACE participant not be concurrently enrolled in any other Medicare Advantage, Medicare Prescription Drug, or Medicaid prepayment plan, or optional benefit (e.g., 1915c waiver, Medicare hospice benefit).15
+There is also a stipulation that a PACE participant not be concurrently enrolled in any other Medicare Advantage, Medicare Prescription Drug, or Medicaid prepayment plan, or optional benefit (e.g., 1915c waiver, Medicare hospice benefit).

-Another program is Money Follows the Person (MFP).
-MFP allows Medicaid beneficiaries currently residing in long-term nursing homes and other types of facilities with more choice about where they receive LTSS.16 There are currently forty-three (43) states plus the District of Columbia participating in the demonstration.
+16 There are currently forty-three (43) states plus the District of Columbia participating in the demonstration.
 The MFP Rebalancing Demonstration Grant helps states rebalance their Medicaid long-term care systems.
-Over 75,151 people with chronic conditions and disabilities have transitioned from institutions back into the community through MFP programs as of December 2016.17
+Over 75,151 people with chronic conditions and disabilities have transitioned from institutions back into the community through MFP programs as of December 2016.

 Again, case management will be tasked with the bulk of these complex transitions between institutional and home care settings.
 When people enrolled in these programs are admitted to an acute care setting, it sets into motion the return transition.
-LTSS providers consistently complain that they are neither notified of the admission of a client, nor involved in the transition planning for the client be it back to their home setting or to another inpatient facility.18
+LTSS providers consistently complain that they are neither notified of the admission of a client, nor involved in the transition planning for the client be it back to their home setting or to another inpatient facility.

 We must begin to consistently invite LTSS providers to the healthcare team’s table in order to appropriately transition patients between care settings and maintain continuity of HCBS.
 The mechanics of how these provider and service coordination agencies are incorporated on care teams cannot hinge on whether or not they are part of an integrated network or an Accountable Care Organization.
 Many LTSS providers are small community-based agencies that not been on the radar in terms of supported technology upgrades or even accreditation.
 States are increasingly requiring these agencies to become accredited.

-The National Committee on Quality Assurance (NCQA) introduced LTSS Case Management accreditation and distinction programs in 2017.19 As states continue to expand waiver programs and community-based care initiatives, more are requiring provider accreditation as a qualification to receive payment.
+19 As states continue to expand waiver programs and community-based care initiatives, more are requiring provider accreditation as a qualification to receive payment.
 Many of these small, standalone agencies were not accredited but are now faced with meeting comprehensive standards and significantly more intense quality monitoring measures.
 To support LTSS organizations that are new to accreditation, NCQA created an LTSS Best Practices Academy.
 This is a private, interactive forum for professionals to discuss strategies for coordinating quality LTSS programs and learn more about developing programs that conform with accreditation expectations.
 The academy encourages discussions and information exchange through an online forum, newsletters, live webinars, and other means.
-LTSS providers seeking accreditation or distinction are stepping up their attention to quality care for this population.20
+LTSS providers seeking accreditation or distinction are stepping up their attention to quality care for this population.

 True cross-continuum healthcare requires dedicated and collaborative efforts between all care team members.
 As the care continuum adopts SDM, the effort to include LTSS providers at the care team table must be undertaken.
 Established LTSS providers are already delivering services in the patient’s home.
 As the front-line of care coordination, case managers need education about LTSS including what it is, who provides it, who the payor(s) is/are, what waiver programs are, how waivers work, and who the primary contacts are at various local agencies.